 This Annual Report on Form 10-K contains forward-looking statements regarding, among other things, our future discovery and development efforts, our future operating results and financial position, our business strategy, and other objectives for our operations.
 The words "anticipate," "believe," "intend," "expect," "may," "estimate," "predict," "project," "potential" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 There are a number of important risks and uncertainties that could cause our actual results to differ materially from those indicated by forward-looking statements.
-We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in the section entitled "Risk Factors" in Part I that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we may make.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and expectations disclosed in the forward-looking statements we make.
+We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in the section entitled "Risk Factors" in Part I that could cause actual results or events to differ materially from the forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we may make.